Creating a Case

 User Mods

-A user can customize a case by providing user mods when creating a new case.
+A case can customized by providing user mods when creating a new case.
 The user mods provide a few ways to customize a case.

 • Namelist files